sourcebots/sbot/docs/source/tutorials/connecting-your-kit.rst

 -  USB-A to USB-B cable (for the Arduino)
 -  Wire

+..
+Hint:: *CamCons* are the `green connectors </tutorials/kit-assembly.files/camcons.png>`__ used for power wiring within our kit.

 Peripherals
 -----------

+- Servo motor
-- Servos
+- 2 x Motors
-- Ultrasound Sensors
+- Ultrasound distance sensors
-- USB Flash Drive
+- USB memory stick

 Tools you’ll need
 -----------------